maiahalle/DS105-Project/README.md

 **Amara:**

 **Sarmad:**
-Fact-checked and cited all of the substantive claims made about the Democrats and Republicans in the README.md.
-He also copy-edited and reviewed the README.md in terms of cohesiveness.
+Sarmad created, edited and formatted the web-page.
+He wrote the Executive Summary and Key Questions sections of the README.md.
+He also fact-checked and cited all of the substantive claims made about the Democrats and Republicans throughout the README.md and created the Bibliography below.
+Lastly, he copy-edited the entire README.md to ensure cohesiveness.

-## Citations
+## Bibliography

 Brush, M. (2010) White House not concerned about new census numbers, Michigan Radio.
 Michigan Radio.
 Available at: https://www.michiganradio.org/politics-government/2010-12-21/white-house-not-concerned-about-new-census-numbers (Accessed: January 21, 2023).